Home / Photo Encaustic Techniques / How to print a large image onto multiple pages

 4. Print

 In 2013, I Googled “How to print a large image onto multiple pages” and discovered the excel method.
 I’ve been using this method ever since.
 If you own a copy of Excel, give it a try.
 I like the ability to adjust the image size and number of sheets by simply dragging the image corner.
-If you don’t have Excel, Google Sheets should work.
+If you don’t have Excel, Google Sheets or Apple Numbers will also work.

 1. Create a new spreadsheet in Excel.
 (File → New)